Best Approximate Quantum Compiling Problems: Circuit compression via regularization

 \subsection{Numerical tests: random unitary matrices, towards [G3]}

-We test our compression algorithm on random unitary matrices with $\sequ$ and $\cart$ structures for both $n=3$ and $n=5$ qubit circuits (reducing $\spin$ structures with this algorithm is less effective, and not considered here).
+We test our compression algorithm on random unitary matrices with $\sequ$ and $\cart$ structures for both $n=3$ and $n=5$ qubit circuits (\cmt{we do not consider $\spin$ because it corresponds to the line connectivity which is not preserved under the synthesis algorithm}).
 In particular, we randomly initialize the iterates and consider $100$ different random unitary matrices, and we plot both mean and standard deviation of the result.

+\cmt{We report our results in Figure~\ref{fig.GL1}.
+We start with circuits of $L=14$ and $L=250$ for $\sequ$ and from $L=22$ and $L=528$ for $\cart$, respectively for $n=3$ and $n=5$, and we compress them with different regularization parameters.
+In the $x$-axis, we can see the regularization parameter $\lambda$ used, while in the $y$-axis, we can note the final number of CNOTs (in blue), as well as the Frobenius fidelity $\bar{F}_{\textrm{F}}(U,V)$ (in orange).
+The lines correspond to the average, and the shaded areas to one standard deviation. }

-In Figure~\ref{fig.GL1}, we can see how circuits can be compressed starting from $L=14$ and $L=250$ for $\sequ$ and from $L=22$ and $L=528$ for $\cart$.
-As one can appreciate, a small compression is possible for $\sequ$ structure, especially if the ``synthesis'' algorithm is used.
+As one can appreciate, a small compression is possible for $\sequ$, especially if the ``synthesis'' algorithm is used. \cmt{Note that the three qubit reductions have little affect for $n=5$ and this is true for all $n\ge 5$.}

-A better compression, with very high Frobenius fidelity $\bar{F}_{\textrm{F}}(U,V)$, is possible instead for $\cart$, showing that this structure can be tuned to be compressed to TLB without losing fidelity.
-This is encouraging (meaning that the recursive Cartan decomposition can be easily compressed in practice) and supports properties (3) and (4) for $\cart$.
+A better compression, with very high Frobenius fidelity $\bar{F}_{\textrm{F}}(U,V)$, is possible instead for $\cart$, showing that this structure can be tuned to be compressed to TLB ($L=14$ and $L=252$, respectively) without losing fidelity. \cmt{One can see this by looking at the second data point on the left for both $n=3$ and $n=5$, where we obtain a reduction to $L=14$ and $L < 252$ (blue curve), with no practical loss of fidelity (orange curve).} This is encouraging (meaning that the recursive Cartan decomposition can be easily compressed in practice) and supports properties (3) and (4) for $\cart$.